Cycling Interval Training Pathway

 Q&A on Executing 4×8 Intervals, Using Scooters in Training, Recovery Walks, and Micro Training Camps

-Dr. Seiler’s short stacks
+Dr. Seiler’s short stack intervals

 Dr. Stephen Seiler is known for his work on the polarized training model, in which the distribution of low-intensity to high-intensity work is skewed in favor of those easier rides.
 However, the high-intensity interval sessions are critical for adaptation.
 In his three-part series, Dr. Seiler analyzes how shorter, Tabata-style efforts fit into his model, discusses best practices for integrating these efforts into a training plan, and compares the impacts of short and long intervals.
 Hear from Dr. Seiler below in his three-part series.